-The first question every apartment renter has to ask themselves as they embark on their search is whether or not they want to have a roommate.
-Admittedly, there are pros and cons of having a roommate, which is why we’ve made a list of them for you to help you make this all-important life decision.
+The first question every apartment renter has to ask themselves as they embark on their search is whether or not they want to have a roommate or even multiple roommates.
+As there are many pros and cons to living with a roommate this can be a big decision.

-A big advantage of having a roommate is the ability to split the cost of rent and utilities.
+One of the biggest pros of living with a roommate is the luxury to split the cost of rent and utilities.
 This means that you’ll be able to afford a nicer, larger apartment than you could if you were living by yourself.
-You can also split the cost of other shared items, like groceries.

-The problem with splitting the cost of rent and utilities is that they have to be paid whether or not your roommate can afford it that month.
+The problem with splitting the cost of rent and utilities is that they have to be paid whether your roommate can afford it that month.
 If your roommate is not reliable when it comes to making payments, it could end up costing you.

 It’s a lot easier to clean your apartment when you can split the chores with another person.
 If you’re really lucky, you’ll be able to avoid doing the chores you like the least.